Žleby: Etymology

-The name is derived from the Czech word žlab, i.e. 'trough'.
+The name Žleby is derived from the Czech word žlab, i.e. 'trough'.

 Geography

 Žleby is located about 17 km southeast of Kutná Hora and 25 km southwest of Pardubice.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The highest point is at 285 m above sea level.
 The Doubrava River flows through the municipality.

 History

 The first written mention of Žleby is from 1278.
 In the Middle Ages, it used to be a market town.
 It was promoted to a market town in 1356, when it was owned by King Charles IV.

 Transport

 Žleby is located on the railway line of local importance Čáslav–Třemošnice.